 Below are 7 great ideas to inspire your next Instagram Live stream.
 Use this list the next time you need some help coming up with an engaging Instagram Live stream for your audience.

 There’s no better, more proven way of spreading brand awareness and gaining more followers than collaborating with an industry influencer.

 These are people who your target audience already recognizes and respect.
 When you work with them, they bring clout to your brand and introduce more people to your business.

-Tap on the Add a guest button at the bottom (the one with two smiling faces) and it’ll give you the option to choose another guest in your stream.
+Tap on the Add a guest button at the bottom of your screen) and it’ll give you the option to choose a guest for your stream.
 When the guest joins, their video will appear with yours on a split screen.

 Here’s an example from The Lyons’ Share Wellness, a fitness coach who welcomed a running expert on her Instagram Live to give viewers some great insights on fitness.

 There’s no better place to go live than at an industry event that you or someone else is hosting.